-As part of the issuance process, SSL.com must check for a CAA record for each dNSName in the subjectAltName extension of the certificate to be issued, according to the procedure in RFC 6844, following the processing instructions set down in RFC 6844 for any records found.
+As part of the issuance process, SSL.com must check for CAA records (and follow the processing instructions found) for each dNSName in the subjectAltName extension of the certificate to be issued, according to the procedure in RFC 6844, following the processing instructions set down in RFC 6844, as amended by Errata 5065 (Appendix A).
 If SSL.com issues, they must do so within the TTL of the CAA record, or 8 hours, whichever is greater.